Coins stacked on top of each other

-In Islam, Riba is interest gained or paid on transactions or savings.
-This includes:
+Riba is interest gained or paid on savings or transactions.
+Examples of riba include:

 • 1.
-Any interest earned from savings accounts, ISAs and other savings investments.
+Interest gained from ISAs, savings accounts and savings investments.

 • 2.
-Interest earned by lending money, property or goods.
+Interest earned by lending people money, properties or other goods.

 • 3.
-Payments of interest for credit card fees, loans or mortgages.
+Paying interest on credit card fees, loans, bank fees or mortgages.

 What should we do with interest money?